rohith7610/lyricdrive/README.md

 # LyricDrive

 Personal iOS lyrics app — large readable synced lyrics while driving.
-Built with SwiftUI for **iOS 18+**.
+Built with SwiftUI for **iOS 18+**. still in building process, solving one problem at a time

 > **No Mac?** See **[BUILD_WITHOUT_MAC.md](BUILD_WITHOUT_MAC.md)** for GitHub Actions build + Windows sideload instructions.